watts-dev/watts/doc/source/user/workbench.rst

 The WATTS input file utilizes a hierarchical block-based system where a block is defined with opening and closing curly braces `{ }`.
 A `watts` block is first created within which other blocks and variables can be defined.
-Within the `watts` block, `workflow_dir` needs to be defined as the path to the working directory (where all templates and extra files are located).

 Plugins
 ~~~~~~~